EricZinda/Perplexity/backlog.md

 - Need to update the ubuntu and M1 grammar to 2024

-- we'd both like waters to drink please. --> ignore "both"

 - USER: perfect. --> I don't know the words: perfect

 - implement: let's start again

 - Implement all alternatives of "no"